aysuakbaba/aysuakbaba/README.md

  Hi👋, I'm Aysu Akbaba

 - 🌱 I’m currently learning JavaScript and Java
-- 🖥 Web Development and Graphic Design is something I'm interested in.
+- 🖥 Web Development and Graphic Design are things I'm interested in.
 - 📫 How to reach me aysuakbabaa@gmail.com

 ### Connect with me: